marmello77/CourseraGCD2020/CodeBook.md

 Following the assignment's guidelines and review criteria, I carried out the following data transformations.

-First, I download the data directly from the course's website and unsipped them in a local directory.
+First, I've downloaded the data directly from the course's website and unzipped them in a local directory.
 Then I:

 1. Merged the training and the test sets to create the One Data Set;